alanmacdoug/astrowind/src/data/post/email-deliverability-roi.md

 ## What gets measured gets fixed

 The hardest part is establishing a baseline.
-Without knowing your current open rate, spam placement and conversion numbers, any claim about potential improvement is speculation.
+Without knowing your current open rate and conversion numbers, any claim about potential improvement is speculation.
 With those numbers in hand, the calculation becomes transparent.

 The most common blind spots:

-- **Unknown spam folder placement**: most senders assume their mail goes to the inbox unless they hear complaints, but spam folder placement often exceeds 10 per cent even for established senders
 - **Untracked conversion attribution**: email clicks that lead to purchases several days later frequently get credited to other channels
 - **Missing segmentation data**: aggregated metrics hide which segments underperform and why
+- **MPP inflation**: Apple's Mail Privacy Protection and similar features inflate reported opens.
+True open rate is largely unknowable; clicks and conversions are the better metrics to focus on.

 ## Calculate your own numbers